What is OSHA's definition of a "Confined Space"?

 A gas detection solution that is sought after across many industries worldwide, is a portable carbon dioxide monitor, like the SAN-10 Personal 5% CO2 Safety Monitor and Data Logger.

 The SAN-10 was designed for employees who work in enclosed areas where carbon dioxide buildup may cause personal harm.
 In addition, the device also features audible/visual alarm indication, exclusive data logging capabilities (GasLab Software), and a man down alarm that can be triggered when an employee fall occurs.

 By utilizing a personal, portable gas detector these devices can further allow the individual peace of mind when entering into a confined space with an instant, on-the-go solution and indicator should gas concentrations exceed safety levels.

 For those looking to monitor oxygen depletion safety, see the SAN-20 Personal O2 Safety Monitor.

 A common gas detection monitoring system that is used throughout beverage, brewing, agriculture, restaurant, and safety industries is the Remote CO2 Storage Safety 3 Alarm.

 This device was designed to detect carbon dioxide (CO2) concentrations in confined spaces such as fermentation cellars, keg coolers, indoor greenhouses, and mechanical rooms.

-With the CM-7000, hazardous CO2 gas concentrations can be detected instantaneously by the device's NDIR CO2 sensors measuring 30 times per minute.
-The device is equipped with audible and visual alarm indicators as well as displaying the PPM level on an 8 inch LCD touchscreen display.
+With the RAD-0102-6, hazardous CO2 gas concentrations can be detected instantaneously by the device's NDIR CO2 sensors.
+The device is equipped with audible and visual alarm indicators as well as displaying the PPM level on a large LCD display.
 The device also allows the user to trigger an exhaust fan or send an alert to the fire control panel.
 For those looking to detect multiple gas concentrations, our CO2Meter team recommends utilizing a device such as the CM-1000 - Multi-Gas Sampling Data Logger.